 Often it feels as though you take one step ahead and then some other problem pops up.
 It is a fortunate neighborhood indeed—although they exist and they are very welcome on this site—where there is only one subject that needs attention, and where people have both the will and the money to fix it promptly.

 Commonly the cleanups and the special events to promote your town and your businesses need to continue on a periodic basis, with no end in sight.
 So learning how to make those events go as smoothly as possible is an effective use of your time.

 These tips will seem obvious, but it’s surprising how often people forget these simple truths.

 1. Address something that enough people see as a need.
 Too many requests for help will generate volunteer burnout.
 The need might not be obvious, especially if it’s a social need or something that pertains to a hidden corner of the neighborhood or powerless part of the population.
-The test is: when it’s explained, are people eager to help?
+The test is: when it’s explained in just a sentence or two, are people eager to help?
 If not, reframe the problem statement, move on to a different topic, or prepare to create change all by yourself.